How to Contribute

 The script reads the input.json

 file that is in the run folder.
 This JSON file is automatically created from the BON in a Box pipeline.
-Here is an example of how to read the input folder in the R script:

 Next, for any functions that are using these inputs, they need to be specified.